mlava/better-tasks/README.md

   - Step through a fixed sequence of saved review presets with Back/Next navigation.
   - Exit returns you to the exact dashboard state you were in before starting.
 - Completed within date range filter
-  - shows if filtered to Completed tasks only
+  - Available when filtering to Completed tasks only.
 - Project grouping in dashboard
-  - group tasks by project (with a “No Project” bucket)
+  - group tasks by project (with a “No Project” bucket).

 - Added unified pickers and in-memory indexes for Projects, Waiting-for, and Context across inline pills, dashboard menus, and the create/convert prompt; options refresh from your configured attributes and clean up when removed.
 - Added a 'Today Widget' - automatically place a block and children or block and React panel in today's DNP